More Stretching, Less Stressing - An Aesthetic Movement Unit

 Related Concepts: Balance, Choice

-Global Context: Identities & Relationships (personal, physical, mental, social and spiritual health)
+Global Context: Identities & Relationships (health and well-being)

 In this unit, students will be exploring yoga and Pilates movements, alongside identifying causes for stress and how to better manage this stress.
 We will meditate, perform movement sequences, and learn more about the muscles frequently focused on in these disciplines.
 The benefits of stretching and correct posture and balance will be a constant theme.
 As the lessons progress students will learn how to create a flowing yoga/Pilates routine, using specific terminology.
 The summative assessments will be Criteria A and B, creating a yoga and/or Pilates routine that they will then teach a younger class and being assessed on their technique when executing these routines.